DAFoam/DAFoam.github.io/pages/mydoc/mydoc_download_v1.1.md

 DAFoam v1.1 introduces function and performance improvement and upgrades the version of dependencies.

-The latest bug-fixed version is [DAFoam v1.1.3](https://github.com/mdolab/dafoam/archive/v1.1.3.tar.gz).
+The latest version is [DAFoam v1.1.3](https://github.com/mdolab/dafoam/archive/v1.1.3.tar.gz).

 Refer to [DAFoam documentation v1.x](https://dafoam.rtfd.io) for more details.